 A lot of folks get their fluoride from water and food, but there are times it is still not enough to stop decay.
 Your dental hygienist might tell you to use home and professional fluoride for the below reasons:

 It is important to remember that fluoride by itself cannot prevent tooth decay.
-It is still necessary for you to brush your teeth two times a day, eat balanced meals, reduce your intake of any sugar, floss regularly, and visit dental clinic in every six months.
+It is still necessary for you to brush your teeth two times a day, eat balanced meals, reduce your intake of any sugar, floss regularly, and visit a dental clinic every six months.